omab/django-social-auth/README.rst

 OAuth
 -----
-OAuth communication demands a set of keys exchange to validate the client authenticity prior to user approbation, Twitter and Facebook facilitates these keys by application registration, see `Twitter`_ and `Facebook`_ sections for details.
+OAuth communication demands a set of keys exchange to validate the client authenticity prior to user approbation, Twitter, Facebook and Orkut facilitates these keys by application registration, see next sections for details.

 -------